Skip to content

 What is mysqli_use_result Function?

-The mysqli_use_result function is a built-in PHP function that allows you to initiate a result set retrieval and return a result object for further processing.
-This function is used to retrieve large result sets from MySQL databases in a more memory-efficient manner.
+The mysqli_use_result function is a built-in PHP function that initiates an unbuffered result set retrieval and returns a result object for further processing.
+Unlike the default buffered query mode, which loads the entire result set into memory, mysqli_use_result fetches rows one by one.
+This makes it ideal for retrieving large result sets in a more memory-efficient manner.

-The mysqli_use_result function takes one argument, which is the MySQL connection object returned by the mysqli_connect function.
+The mysqli_use_result function takes one argument, which is the MySQL connection resource returned by the mysqli_connect function.

 Here is the syntax of the mysqli_use_result function: